 Case Study

-Dr. Elizabeth Rinehart and Dr. Michael Hitchcock are young, talented pathologists and they represent a bright future for Eastern Connecticut Pathology Consultants (ECPC), a diverse and fast-growing practice that provides pathology services, physician office laboratory management, and advanced diagnostic testing for hospitals, cancer centers, physician office laboratories, and patients throughout southern New England.
+Dr. Elizabeth Rinehart and Dr. Michael Hitchcock are young, talented pathologists and they represent a bright future for Eastern Connecticut Pathology Consultants (ECPC), a fast-growing practice that provides pathology services, physician office laboratory management (POLs), and advanced diagnostic testing for hospitals, cancer centers, physician office laboratories, and patients throughout southern New England.

-Recently both doctors, along with Kristen Conley, Director of IT and Business Development at ECPC, shared what they’ve experienced over the last year -- a challenging year that included an aggressive timeline to implement LigoLab’s LIS platform during a global pandemic and while establishing their “new normal.”
+Recently, both doctors, along with Kristen Conley, Chief Information Officer at ECPC, shared what they experienced in 2020 and 2021 - a challenging time that included an aggressive timeline to implement LigoLab’s laboratory information system (LIS) platform during a global pandemic and while establishing their “new normal.”

-We’ve compiled what we learned from Dr. Rinehart, Dr. Hitchcock, and Conley into a two-part case study that demonstrates how to effectively execute a business plan and scale laboratory operations with a group of highly motivated physicians and laboratory professionals with the support of a responsive and business-savvy software vendor – LigoLab.
+We’ve compiled what we learned from Dr. Rinehart, Dr. Hitchcock, and Conley into a two-part case study that demonstrates how to effectively execute a business plan and scale laboratory operations with a group of highly motivated physicians and laboratory professionals, and with the support of a responsive and business-savvy LIS company – LigoLab.

-Last month, in part one of the study, we highlighted how ECPC’s partnership with LigoLab quickly commenced thanks to a phone conversation between one of the practice’s pathologists and a colleague working at another practice in Colorado.
-In part one, Conley explained how the call couldn’t have come at a better time.
-ECPC was underwhelmed by the usability, flexibility, and responsiveness of other LIS systems in the marketplace.
+In part one of the lab information system case study, we highlighted how ECPC’s partnership with LigoLab quickly commenced thanks to a phone conversation between one of the practice’s pathologists and a colleague working at another practice in Colorado.
+Also in part one, Conley explained how the call couldn’t have come at a better time.
+ECPC was underwhelmed by the usability, flexibility, and responsiveness of other LIS systems put forth by laboratory information system software vendors in the marketplace and was searching for anatomic pathology LIS software that aligned with their business plans.

-“Prior to becoming familiar with LigoLab, it felt like whatever decision we were going to make, we would be settling,” said Conley, who jumped at the opportunity to learn more about LigoLab and began to have discussions with LigoLab’s CEO Suren Avunjian in late December of 2019.
+“Before becoming familiar with LigoLab, it felt like whatever decision we were going to make, we would be settling,” said Conley, who jumped at the opportunity to learn more about LigoLab’s all-in-one laboratory information system (with laboratory billing solutions) and began to have discussions with LigoLab’s CEO Suren Avunjian in late December of 2019.

-To read part one of the study, please click on the link below.
-There you’ll learn how functionality and cost made LigoLab the right choice for ECPC.
-You’ll also learn more about their implementation experience, and how LigoLab’s innovative and future-ready solutions have helped fuel expansion plans for this dynamic group of pathologists.
+To read part one of the study, we invite you to click on the link below.
+There you’ll learn how laboratory information system functions and cost made LigoLab the best LIS software for ECPC.
+You’ll also learn more about their LIS system implementation experience, and how LigoLab’s innovative and future-ready anatomical pathology software solution helped fuel expansion plans for this dynamic group of pathologists.

-In part two of the study, we’ll focus on the shared experiences of Dr. Rinehart and Dr. Hitchcock as they transitioned to the LigoLab platform and adjusted to a new and uncertain work environment due to COVID-19.
-We’ll also learn about their first impressions of the software and what elements of LigoLab’s platform are helping them provide superior diagnostic patient care in a more streamlined manner with improved turnaround times.
-Lastly, we’ll get their thoughts on the future of Anatomic Pathology and what makes them proud to call ECPC their work home.
+In part two of the ECPC LIS software case study, we’ll focus on the shared experiences of Dr. Rinehart and Dr. Hitchcock as they transitioned to the LigoLab platform and adjusted to a new and uncertain work environment due to COVID-19.
+We’ll also learn about their first impressions of LigoLab’s anatomical pathology software and what elements helped them provide superior diagnostic patient care in a more streamlined manner with improved turnaround times.
+Lastly, we’ll get their thoughts on the future of anatomic pathology and what makes them proud to call ECPC their work home.

 Dr. Rinehart began her career at ECPC in the summer of 2017.
 She received her medical degree from the University of Kansas School of Medicine and completed her residency and fellowship training at Harvard’s Brigham and Women’s Hospital, where she was Chief Resident in Anatomic Pathology during the 2014 academic year.
 She is board-certified in Anatomic and Clinical Pathology with subspecialty expertise in gastrointestinal, liver, and pancreaticobiliary pathology.